VR51/host-flash/README.md

 		4) DO NOT include anything after the TLD part of the domain.

-		5) DO end the root domain with dot (.) if all gTLD or ccTLD versions of the domain are to be whitelisted
+		5) DO use basic Grep regexes to represent spelling variations of the whitelisted host

 		GOOD Examples